-This Vegan, Gluten-Free Spanish Chickpea Soup is filled to the brim with rich tomato sauce along with excess mucus-fighting onion for a little extra immune boost.
+This Vegan, Gluten-Free Spanish Chickpea Soup is filled to the brim with rich organic tomato sauce along with extra mucus-fighting onion and immune boost.
 Have it during dinner or any time of day!

 To top it all off, if you pair the stew up with brown rice, you’ll get plenty of heart-healthy minerals, antioxidants, lignans, and dietary fiber too.
 The last one should keep you full for longer and curb your desire to snack.
 So give the soup a try for an awesome vegan chickpeas soup recipe!

 Ingredients for Vegan, Gluten-Free Spanish Chickpea Dinner Soup: